Fall 2014 Enrollment

-TU students apply their classroom skills to real-world problems: They have planned and built sources for clean running water in Bolivia, addressed the impact of trauma on journalists and victims of domestic violence, examined the early stages of human development in Jordan and regularly take top prize in Oklahoma’s Donald W. Reynolds Governor’s Cup.
+TU students apply their classroom skills to real-world problems: They have planned and built sources for clean running water in Bolivia, addressed the impact of trauma on journalists and victims of domestic violence, examined the early stages of human development in Jordan, and have regularly taken the top prize in Oklahoma’s Donald W. Reynolds Governor’s Cup.
 TU is a place for intellectually curious students with an active approach to their education…

-- A partner in the Generation Study Abroad Initiative, TU is committed to doubling study abroad numbers over the next five years through educational opportunities for study, research, and internships in more than 70 countries around the world.
-By drawing on a network of preeminent and internationally known university exchange partners and accredited and established educational providers, as well as faculty-led study and research programs, TU students from every major may participate in education abroad experiences which enhance their personal and professional growth.
+A partner in the Generation Study Abroad Initiative, TU is committed to doubling study abroad numbers over the next five years through educational opportunities for study, research, and internships.
+TU students from every major may participate in education abroad experiences that enhance their personal and professional growth.
 They have excellent means to do so, enjoying access to a network of preeminent and internationally known university exchange partners.

-- Students admitted to the Tulsa Undergraduate Research Challenge program (TURC) have the opportunity to combine research and community service.
-TURC students take advanced classes, conduct research with top TU professors, and develop and lead service projects here and abroad that make use of their skills and talents.
+Students admitted to the Tulsa Undergraduate Research Challenge program (TURC) have the opportunity to combine research and community service.
+TURC students take advanced classes, conduct research with top TU professors, and develop and lead service projects both in Tulsa and abroad, making valuable use of their skills and talents.

-- The University of Tulsa was named twice (2009, 2013) to the President’s Higher Education Community Service Honor Roll, a federal recognition for a college or university’s commitment to volunteering, service-learning and civic engagement.
-In the 2013-14 academic year, TU students, faculty and staff volunteered more than 50,000 hours worth approximately $1.2 million to various local entities.
-Service-learning, which is heavily integrated into the TU curriculum, is a cornerstone of the award-winning Tulsa Undergraduate Research Challenge.
-Each year, the entire undergraduate freshman class and first-year law students perform community service throughout Tulsa; and each spring, students organize a Service Learning Day.
-TU’s student volunteers plant trees for Up With Trees, work for Habitat for Humanity, help kids through Reading Partners, visit residents in nursing homes, paint rooms and playground equipment in parks and schools, strip and recycle used bicycles for Tulsa Hub and help with animals at the Tulsa SPCA.
+The University of Tulsa was named twice (2009, 2013) to the President’s Higher Education Community Service Honor Roll, a federal recognition for a college or university’s commitment to volunteering, service-learning, and civic engagement.
+In the 2016-17 academic year, TU students, faculty, and staff volunteered more than 70,000 hours, worth approximately $1.6 million, to various local entities.
+Service learning, which is heavily integrated into the TU curriculum, is a cornerstone of the award-winning Tulsa Undergraduate Research Challenge.
+Each year, the entire undergraduate freshman class and first-year law students perform community service throughout Tulsa.
+Additionally, each spring, students organize a Service Learning Day.
+TU’s student volunteers plant trees for Up With Trees, work for Habitat for Humanity, help kids through Reading Partners, visit residents in nursing homes, paint rooms and playground equipment in parks and schools, strip and recycle used bicycles for Tulsa Hub, and help with animals at the Tulsa SPCA.

-- TU students learn by doing: For example, the Student Investment Fund provides students real-world experience making investment decisions and managing a real portfolio currently valued at more than $4 million.
+TU students learn by doing: For example, the Student Investment Fund provides students real-world experience making investment decisions and managing a real portfolio currently valued at more than $5 million.
 In the School of Art, the student-run graphic design agency, Third Floor Design, provides award-winning promotional materials to Tulsa-area nonprofit organizations.
-The more than 120 students who have matriculated through the studio program have 100 percent job placement.

-- The College of Arts and Sciences is home to several major scholarly journals (e.g., the James Joyce Quarterly, Tulsa Studies in Women’s Literature and Nimrod), all of which afford undergraduates opportunities to learn about the business of publishing from editing and public relations to database management and fact checking.
-Students also help with the TU/Brown University Modernist Journals Project (MJP), helping produce digital editions of culturally significant magazines from the early 20th century.
+The College of Arts and Sciences is home to several major scholarly journals (e.g., the James Joyce Quarterly, Tulsa Studies in Women’s Literature and Nimrod), all of which afford undergraduates opportunities to learn about the business of publishing.
+They can gain experience in editing, public relations, database management, and fact checking.
+Students also help with the TU/Brown University Modernist Journals Project (MJP), producing digital editions of culturally significant magazines from the early 20th century.

-- Student interest in the burgeoning energy management field factored into the recent creation of TU’s Collins College of Business establishing the School of Energy Economics, Policy and Commerce, which prepares undergraduates for careers in upstream and midstream sectors of the global energy industry.
+Student interest in the burgeoning energy management field factored into the creation of the School of Energy Economics, Policy, & Commerce.
+This program prepares undergraduates for careers in upstream and midstream sectors of the global energy industry.

-TU’s innovative curriculum challenges students to explore their majors in depth in order to produce responsible, successful citizens…
+TU’s innovative curriculum challenges students to explore their majors in depth, producing responsible, successful citizens.

 A CUTTING-EDGE EDUCATION WITH A BROAD FOUNDATION